Dacrydium comosum

 Dacrydium comosum is a species of conifer in the family Podocarpaceae.
-It is endemic to Malaysia, where it is known from only five locations in Peninsular Malaysia.
+It is a shrub or small tree endemic to Peninsular Malaysia.
+It is known from only five mountain locations in Peninsular Malaysia, including the Genting Highlands and Gunung Ulu Kali.
+It grows in stunted mossy forest on exposed ridges, on rocky acidic and peaty soils, from 1,170 to 1,440 metres elevation.
 The species may be threatened by fire and tourism.

+The species was first described by E. J. H. Corner in 1939.